-6.2 Regulation of practitioners
+7. Regulation of practitioners

-6.2.1 There should be appropriate regulation of complementary medicine practitioners and their activities.

-6.2.2 Regulations should ensure complementary medicine practitioners cannot claim expertise beyond their scope of practice.

-6.2.3 Complementary medicine practitioners should not claim to be able to make a diagnosis of illness for people that the medical profession does not believe are suffering from a medical condition.
+- 7.1.
+There should be appropriate regulation of complementary medicine practitioners and their activities. - 7.2.
+Regulations should ensure complementary medicine practitioners cannot claim expertise beyond their scope of practice. - 7.3.
+Complementary medicine practitioners should not claim to be able to make a diagnosis of illness for people that the medical profession does not believe are suffering from a medical condition.

-6.2.4 Registered health practitioners
+Registered health practitioners

-6.2.4.1 Recognition of health disciplines through the process of State or Territory registration should be dependent on:

-- a) the discipline being supported by accepted scientific evidence of safety and efficacy; and - b) registrants completing an approved course of training at an accredited institution.

-6.2.4.2 Registered health practitioners must not depart from the scope of practice regulated by the relevant registration board.
+- 7.4.
+Recognition of health disciplines through the process of State or Territory registration should be dependent on: - the discipline being supported by accepted scientific evidence of safety and efficacy; and - registrants completing an approved course of training at an accredited institution. - 7.5.
+Registered health practitioners must not depart from the scope of practice regulated by the relevant registration board.

-6.2.5 Non-registered health and complementary medicine practitioners

-6.2.5.1 There should be stronger regulation of health and complementary medicine practitioners for whom there is no State based registration arrangement.

-6.2.5.2 Non-registered health and complementary medicine practitioners should be required by law to observe a code of practice, including that they must not provide care that is outside their experience or training.
+Non-registered health and complementary medicine practitioners

-6.2.5.3 There should be sufficient sanctions for breaching the code, such as a ban on practice.

-6.2.5.4 There should be a national public register of non-registered health and complementary medicine practitioners who are the subject of a banning order in their State or Territory.

-&lt;sup>2 In this section:
+- 7.6.
+There must be effective regulation of health and complementary medicine practitioners for whom there is no State based registration arrangement. - The AMA supports the National Code of Conduct for Health Care Workers approved by the 7.7.
+Council of Australian Governments and enacted in law in each State and Territory. - 7.8.
+The National Code requires non-registered health and complementary medicine practitioners to observe a code of practice, including that they must not provide care that is outside their experience or training.
+It provides a mechanism to apply sanctions for breaching the code. including a ban on practice, as well as mutual recognition of prohibition orders across Australia. - 7.9.
+The AMA also supports the establishment of a national public register of non-registered health and complementary medicine practitioners who are the subject of a banning order in their State or Territory to assist employers and the general public identify unethical and incompetent practitioners.